-[1][Abstract is coming soon, then introduction will happen on the next page]
+Brain tumors are life-threatening diseases and are one of the leading causes of death in children and adolescents with cancer [1].
+Studying the genetic makeup of the tumors helps researchers understand tumor development and look at the similarities and differences when compared to normal tissue.
+Researchers write their findings in articles published in places like PubMed to share what they learned with others.
+In this paper, gene names were extracted from some of these articles and abstracts to analyze what genes have been found regarding brain tumor studies.
+Data was collected through PubTator, where the gene names were extracted and analyzed using Python code.
+The overall goal of the research was to provide insight into genetic factors linked to brain tumor development and prognosis to help other researchers focus more on certain types of genes that have the potential for better treatment plans.
+The experiment's outcome concluded that the BRAF and MGMT genes were the most referenced overall.
+Knowing that those genes are associated with brain tumors and are the most referenced, future researchers can now investigate these specific genes in brain tumors to continue this vital research.

 Introduction

-Brain tumors are serious, life-threatening diseases, for they are abnormal cell growths, and not all tumors come from brain tissues and are very serious [2][1].
-The exact cause of the abnormal cell growth is unknown.
-However, researchers are looking at genetic and molecular changes in a person's cell to understand why there was a change in cells that caused them to start growing abnormally, which in turn caused the tumors [3][2].
-Genes are the building blocks of life; they are segments of DNA that determine how an organism looks, behaves, and survives in environments or places they are in [4][3].
-Diagnosing brain tumors can be done through various tests, one being an MRI scan with a gadolinium enhancement that examines the brain, looking for any indications of abnormalities [2] [1].
+Brain tumors cause serious, life-threatening diseases, for they are abnormal cell growths [2].
+There are several factors that can lead to abnormal cell growth, and researchers are looking at genetic and molecular changes in a person's cell to understand why there was a change in cells that caused them to start growing abnormally, which in turn caused the tumors [3].
+Genes are the building blocks of life; they are segments of DNA that determine how an organism looks, behaves, and survives in environments or places they are in [4].
+Diagnosing brain tumors can be done through various tests, one being an MRI scan with a gadolinium enhancement that examines the brain, looking for any indications of abnormalities [2].
 Brain tumors can either be benign or malignant.
-Benign tumors stay put and do not travel to other parts of the body, unlike malignant cancerous tumors that can spread (metastasize) from one part of the body to another [5][4].
-Since benign tumors do not disperse, they are just classified by their look, size, and area in which it is located; however, malignant tumors are then can be further classified into specific types or histologic (main) categories, which will then sometimes have subcategories which will be placed into a type of grade [5][4].
-Grade I or II are low-grade tumors that grow slowly and are less likely to cause nearby tissues to become tumors, and higher-grade tumors, grade III or IV, will grow quickly and cause other tissues to become tumors [5][4].
-Brain tumors, [6][1]though rare in children, are the leading cause of death in children and adults diagnosed with cancer [5].
+Benign tumors stay put and do not travel to other parts of the body, unlike malignant cancerous tumors that can spread (metastasize) from one part of the body to another [5].
+Since benign tumors do not disperse, they are just classified by their look, size, and area in which it is located; however, malignant tumors can be further classified into specific types or histologic (main) categories, which will then sometimes have subcategories which will be placed into a type of grade [5].
+Grade I or II are low-grade tumors that grow slowly and are less likely to cause nearby tissues to become tumors, and higher-grade tumors, grade III or IV, will grow quickly and cause other tissues to become tumors [5].
+The likely hood on developing a primary cancerous brain tumor is less than 1%, however it is estimated that around 5,000 children under 20 will be diagnosed with it in the year 2023 in the United States [6].
+The leading cause of death in children and adolescence is cancer, and brain tumors being one of the top 3 cancers [1].
 There are so many different types of brain tumors; however, they are hard to diagnose, for they have symptoms like headaches and nausea or vomiting, which other diseases can also cause.
-These symptoms are why brain tumors in children are often delayed in diagnosis or misdiagnosed, for it could be other ailments [7][6].
+These symptoms are why brain tumors in children are often delayed in diagnosis or misdiagnosed, for it could be other ailments [7].